 Being driven by the spirit of interregional learning, the peer reviews require an overall readiness to share, reflect and improve among all parties involved.
 Preparation is required on all sides to ensure the selected peers are well matched to the needs of the host region.
 In addition, you can be a host receiving advice on one occasion and provide your expertise as a peer the next time around.
 This is a true win-win exchange!

 Technically speaking, peer reviews should involve peers from at least two countries, other than the country of the host.
 The Platform experts will identify suitable peers as well as facilitate the thematic exchanges during the onsite visit.
 The platform can cover the travel and accommodation costs for up to six peers per peer review.
 The host region should arrange and pay for the organisational aspects of the visit (venue, local visits).
 Catering and translation costs can be covered, if needed.

-Before submitting your application, please consult our terms of reference for the peer review.
+In the meantime, you can consult the terms of reference for the previous call.
 This document will give you information about the application process as well as a practical guidance for the different steps of the peer review.

 Based on the request of the host region, the Platform experts will contact regions across Europe with the relevant thematic expertise to identify and invite relevant peers, including partner organisations from Interreg Europe projects.
 It is envisaged that a targeted call of interest will be held to identify the most relevant peers for the submitted requests.